mvandermade/handy-commando/FreeBSD.md

 - Wait till 130 packages are loaded to the machine.
 - A lot of console output.
 I cant scroll the console, So I hope it's fine

+# Edit documents
+- as root
+- ```pkg install nano```.
+This allows you to lean onto the keyboard without messing things up (ComputerPhile youtube quote).

 # Resolve error "no DISPLAY environment variable specified:
 - ```pkg install x11/kde5```
 - If you have 5GB disk space at your disposal go ahead type y to install it.
-- I kind of like the drawing app kritta by KDE.
+- I kind of like the drawing app kritta by KDE as wel as Dolphin and Kate...
 You can also try another one:
 - https://www.freebsd.org/doc/handbook/x11-wm.html

 # Setup KDE after installation